2023 Illness and Injury Policies and Protocols

 Thank you for doing your part to keep your child and the entirety of camp healthy and safe.
 Your child's health and safety is our number one priority.

-Mars Hill Cycling Camp is dedicated to being as transparent as possible regarding camp’s operations, especially as it pertains to camp’s planning, processes, and procedures regarding Covid-19, other illnesses, and injuries.
-We may adjust information and requirements as we learn more about best practices regarding Covid-19 in 2023.
+Mars Hill Cycling Camp is dedicated to being as transparent as possible regarding camp’s operations, especially as it pertains to camp’s planning, processes, and procedures regarding illnesses like Covid-19 and other illnesses and injuries.

 Campers must have and provide proof of current health insurance.

-We encourage all campers for two weeks prior to camp arrival to avoid all high-risk Covid and illness exposure activities, and generally to do everything possible to arrive at camp healthy, happy and fit.
-This is a key strategy to limit camp illnesses and injuries.
+We encourage all campers for two weeks prior to camp arrival to avoid exposure to illness and generally to do everything possible to arrive at camp healthy, happy and fit.
+This is a key strategy to limit illnesses and injuries at camp.

-Do not show up to camp with symptoms indicative of Covid, the flu, a cold, or any other communicable disease, nor with an illness that would prevent normal riding and camp activities.
-Do not show up to camp with an injury that would prevent normal riding and camp activities.
-We can discuss a camp fee rollover should your child need to miss camp due to last minute illness or injury.
+Do not show up to camp with symptoms indicative of Covid, the flu, a cold, or any other communicable disease, nor with an illness or injury that would prevent normal riding and camp activities.
+We can discuss options (e.g. a camp fee rollover) should your child need to miss camp due to last minute illness or injury.
 We will work with you to provide the best options for your family.